-As a global corporation, Fresenius is subject to numerous tax codes and regulations.
+As a global corporation, Fresenius is subject to numerous tax laws and regulations.
 Risks arising therefrom are identified and evaluated on an ongoing basis.
 The Fresenius Group's companies are subject to regular tax audits.
-Any changes in tax regulations or resulting from tax audits could lead to higher tax payments.
+Any changes in tax regulations or resulting from tax audits and additional import duties could lead to higher tax payments.